bjesuiter/react-snowpack-chrome-extension/README.md

 This section of the readme contains all steps & changes neccessary to get a good setup for a Chrome Extension dev environment.
+It is based on this [Snowpack React Tutorial](https://www.snowpack.dev/tutorials/react)

 1. Bootstrap Command
    `npx create-snowpack-app react-snowpack-chrome-extension --template @snowpack/app-template-minimal`